pixlsus/website/src/drafts/pascal-calibrate/index.md

     $ nohup xiccd &

-Then we can query [colord](http://www.freedesktop.org/software/colord/) for it’s list of available devices:
+Then we can query [colord](http://www.freedesktop.org/software/colord/) for its list of available devices:

     $ colormgr get-devices

-Next we need to query [colord](http://www.freedesktop.org/software/colord/) for it’s list of available profiles (or alternatively search by a profile’s full filename):
+Next we need to query [colord](http://www.freedesktop.org/software/colord/) for its list of available profiles (or alternatively search by a profile’s full filename):

     $ colormgr get-profiles
     $ colormgr find-profile-by-filename /usr/share/color/icc/asus_eee_pc_1215p.icc